Comcast/eel/doc/cmd.md

 ## Parameters

-* in - (single) incoming event string surrounded by single quotes
+* in - (single) incoming event string surrounded by single quotes or as file prefixed with @
-* inf - (single) incoming event as file
-* tf - JSON transformation as string surrounded by single quotes (one of tf or tff is mandatory)
+* tf - JSON transformation as string surrounded by single quotes (one of tf or tff is mandatory) or as file prefixed with @
-* tff - JSON transformation as file
 * istbe - boolean flag "is transformation by example?" (default true)

 The transformation parameter tf/tff accepts both raw transformations (like in most of the examples below)